Blackspo0n/JQuery-ElementStepper/README.md

 # How to use

-Define a container which can be hold the subelements.
+Define a container that should hold the subelements.
 And define back and forward controls:

 ```html
 <div class="divSlider">